lgvr123/musescore-soloanalyser/README.md

 ![SoloAnalyser in action](/demo/soloanalyzer-demo.png)

+## What's new in 1.4.7 ?
+* [Bug] The plugin renders now correclty in MuseScore's darkmode.

 ## What's new in 1.4.6 ?
 * [Improvement] Don't analyse drum tracks
 * [Misc.]
 New plugin folder structure and port to MS4